 The Ensign Group to Present at the Stephens Nashville Investment Conference on November 16, 2022

-SAN JUAN CAPISTRANO, Calif., Nov.
-11, 2022 (GLOBE NEWSWIRE) -- The Ensign Group, Inc. ENSG, the parent company of the Ensign™ group of companies, which invest in and provide skilled nursing and senior living services, physical, occupational and speech therapies, other rehabilitative and healthcare services, and real estate, announced today that it will participate in the Stephens Nashville Investment Conference on November 16, 2022.
+/EIN News/ -- SAN JUAN CAPISTRANO, Calif., Nov.
+11, 2022 (GLOBE NEWSWIRE) -- The Ensign Group, Inc. (Nasdaq: ENSG), the parent company of the Ensign™ group of companies, which invest in and provide skilled nursing and senior living services, physical, occupational and speech therapies, other rehabilitative and healthcare services, and real estate, announced today that it will participate in the Stephens Nashville Investment Conference on November 16, 2022.

 Barry Port, Chief Executive Officer, Suzanne Snapper, Chief Financial Officer and Chad Keetch, Chief Investment Officer, will review the company's operations, growth strategy and related information at 12:00 p.m.
 Central Time on November 16, 2022.